-The 2026 estimate of \$1,050,000 is the same as the 2025 Budget and 16.0% less than the projected amount for 2025.
-Property sales in 2025 have been strong but cannot be relied on as a consistent source of revenues.
+The 2026 estimate of \$1,050,000 is the same as the 2025 Budget and 16.0% lower than the projected 2025 amount.
+Property sales in 2025 have been strong but cannot be relied on as a consistent revenue stream.
 A conservative revenue projection for this category is the financially responsible approach.